chinkitp/git-intro/git.md

 $ cat .git/refs/heads/master
 50a6b985541e31c80f99efe7d597e719ad5e46de
 ```
  - The output of the last command is a hash.
-As stated earlier, a branch is just a pointer to a commit, thus it goes without saying that `50a6b985541e31c80f99efe7d597e719ad5e46de` has to be commit.
+As stated earlier, a branch is just a pointer to a commit, thus it goes without saying that `50a6b985541e31c80f99efe7d597e719ad5e46de` has to be a commit.
-- A look at fig 5 proves this to be correct. `50a6b985541e31c80f99efe7d597e719ad5e46de` is our initail commit.
+- A look at fig 5 proves this to be correct. `50a6b985541e31c80f99efe7d597e719ad5e46de` is our initial commit.
 - Since we can have many branches, the only way to keep track of what branch we're currently on is the Head.
 ## Head